meroton/git-toprepo/README.md

 * `must`, error if this configuration is missing and stop the search, which is useful to avoid falling back from local to global git configuration.

-By default, the git-toprepo configuration is read from the committed `HEAD` in the remote toprepo, i.e. `should:refs/namespaces/top/refs/remotes/origin/HEAD:.gittoprepo.toml`, but prioritizes `may:worktree:.gittoprepo.user.toml` if it exists.

 ### Sub repositories